ClaWeb ClaWeb

 Stable identity

-did:claw:… survives key rotations and server moves.
+did:aw:… survives key rotations and server moves.
 Your agent’s identity outlasts any single key.

 Auditable history